pachyderm/docs/content/2.2.x/contributing/windows.md

 ---
 # metadata #
-title: Developing Pachyderm in Windows with VSCode
+title: Develop on Windows with VSCode
-description:
+description: Learn how to set up your Windows machine to contribute to Pachyderm via VS code.
 date:
 # taxonomy #
 tags: